Woolwich, Maine

 Woolwich is a town in Sagadahoc County, Maine, United States.
 The population was 3,068 at the 2020 census.
-It is part of the Portland–South Portland–Biddeford, Maine metropolitan statistical area.
+It is part of the Portland-South Portland-Biddeford metropolitan area.
 Woolwich is a suburb of the city of Bath located on the opposite shore of Merrymeeting Bay.

 History

-Called Nequasset after Nequasset Lake by the Abenaki Indians, it was first settled in 1638 by Edward Bateman and John Brown.
+Called Nequasset after Nequasset Lake by the Abenaki people, it was first settled in 1638 by Edward Bateman and John Brown.
 They would purchase the land in 1639 from the sachem Mowhotiwormet, commonly known as Chief Robinhood, who lived near Nequasset Falls.
 At Day's Ferry on the Kennebec River, Richard Hammond operated a fortified trading post.
 His household of 16, including servants, workmen and stepchildren, conducted a lucrative fur trade with the Indians.
 But in the first blow of King Philip's War in the area, on the evening of August 13, 1676, warriors ingratiated themselves into the stockaded trading post, then killed the elderly Hammond and his stepson as they returned for the night.
 Others were either slain and scalped or taken into captivity.
 Buildings were looted and burned, and the cattle slain.

 Nequasset was attacked during King William's War, when inhabitants were again massacred or forced to abandon their homes.
 It was assailed again in 1723 during Dummer's War, when the Norridgewocks and their 250 Indian allies from Canada, incited by the French missionary Sebastien Rale, burned dwellings and killed cattle.
 Following Governor William Dummer's peace treaty of 1725, resettlement would be slow.
 During the French and Indian War, on June 9, 1758, Indians raided the village, killing members of the Preble family and taking others prisoner to Quebec.
 This incident became known as the last conflict on the Kennebec River.

-Nequasset had become a district of Georgetown, but on October 20, 1759, the plantation was set off and incorporated by the Massachusetts General Court, named after Woolwich, England.
+Nequasset had become a part of Georgetown, but on October 20, 1759, the plantation was set off and incorporated as a separate district by the Massachusetts General Court, named after Woolwich, England.
+On August 23, 1775 Woolwich was officially incorporated as a town.

 The peninsula was heavily wooded, providing timber for shipbuilding.
 It also had excellent soil for agriculture.
 By 1858, industries included two sawmills, two gristmills, and a shipyard.
 By 1886, the community also produced bricks and leather.

 The U. S. Army Corps of Engineers twice widened Upper Hell Gate on the Sasanoa River, which separates Woolwich from Arrowsic.
 Originally constricted by curves and ledges, which were made even more dangerous by swift currents, the half mile (0.8 kilometer) stretch was widened in 1898 to a minimum of 90 ft, then again in 1908 to a minimum of 140 ft and depth of 12 ft.
 The Sasanoa River now permits navigation between Bath and Boothbay Harbor.